 About L. Douglas Wilder Middle School

-WMS Mission & Vision Statement
+LDWMS Mission and Vision Statement

-Our team is committed to serving all scholars by providing them with a safe educational experience focused on deeper learning, celebrating diversity, and fostering leadership.
+Our team is committed to serving all scholars by providing them with a safe educational experience focused on deeper learning, celebrating diversity and fostering leadership.

 Our vision is to empower students to reach their full potential by promoting rigorous academic expectations, preparing students to be leaders in the community, nurturing positive relationships, and ensuring the learning and skill development necessary for high student achievement.